 - GPA would move above 2.0

-- However, the student would not receive financial aid for the term that he/she was ineligible – the student must pay for the term.
+- Important note - the student would not receive financial aid for the term that he/she was ineligible – the student must pay for the term on his/her own.